swaponline/MultiCurrencyWallet/docs/ADD_BLOCKCHAIN.md

 - Research of our app arhitecture
 - Do Plan A (see below)

-COSTS:
+# COSTS:
-- 1 senior React JS developer ~ 2500 x 3 month ~ 7500 USD
+- 1 senior React JS developer ~ 3500 (remote) x 3 month ~ 7500 USD
-- swaponline team consultation, review -  <a href="https://github.com/swaponline/MultiCurrencyWallet/blob/master/docs/SWAPTOKEN.md"> 5 000 SWAP</a>
+- swaponline team consultation, review -  <a href="https://github.com/swaponline/MultiCurrencyWallet/blob/master/docs/SWAPTOKEN.md">5 000 SWAP</a>
+- maintaining and thechnical support ~ $500-3500 / month
+- budget for testing, auditing or covering losses if users lose money as a result of errors in the swap process (we are not responsible for this) ~ from $0

+Important note: Our core team focused on BTC-ETH swaps.
+If another blockchain added to our codebase it incurs additional cost for maintenance. mcw is going forward and a lot of things will be changed in the future (in our core code, in thousands of dependencies, in our design etc..).
+A developer must adopt new changes or we can lock the version on a separate domain and disable blockchain from our codebase due to outdated version.

 ## Plan A